racker/eom/README.rst

 Unlike Keystone Middleware, which requires and forces that only the X-Auth-Token header be provided; EOM Auth also requires that the X-Project-ID header be specified.
-If the requisite headers are missing, then EOM Auth will responde with a 412 Precondition Failed error.
+If the requisite headers are missing, then EOM Auth will respond with a 412 Precondition Failed error.
 If the headers are present but it is unable to authenticate then it will respond with a 401 Unauthorized error.

 -------------